Back to Privacy Guides

 Misc Solène Rapenne

 While it is important to protect your privacy, it is also essential to trust your VPN provider with the proper implementation of its VPN service.
 While third-party audits by organisations can provide some assurance, it is possible to audit the VPN functionality independently.
-This series will teach you how to verify that your VPN is functioning as claimed by your VPN provider, as well as how to verify that it is performing at its optimal level with the best settings.
+This series will teach you how to verify that your VPN is functioning as claimed by your VPN provider.

 Verifying the functionality of your VPN is crucial for maintaining your privacy.
 While some VPN providers publish their apps in open source, not everyone has the time or expertise to thoroughly review them.
 The most straightforward way to validate your VPN is to analyze network traffic from various angles and ensure it’s connected to the intended server, on the correct port, and using the appropriate protocol.
 Additionally, it’s essential to identify any potential data leak.
-After this series, you will have the knowledge and confidence to assess the quality of your VPN.
+After this series, you will have the knowledge and confidence to assess your VPN configuration.

 Network traffic analysis is an effective method for conducting a self-audit of your VPN.
 By reviewing the network activity, you can ensure that what you audit is actually occurring on the network.